Reasons to Make Multiple Payments During a Credit Card Billing Cycle

 You may already know that a large part of your credit score is based on your credit utilization—the ratio of your credit card balance to its credit limit.
 The higher your balance is relative to the credit limit, the worse it is for your credit score.

-Credit card balance updates are typically sent to the credit bureaus on the last day of the billing cycle, not real time.
-This means that if you have a $1,200 balance when your billing cycle ends, that's the balance that will be reported to the credit bureaus and included in your credit score.
+Credit card balance updates are typically sent to the credit bureaus on the last day of the billing cycle, not real-time.
+It means that if you have a $1,200 balance when your billing cycle ends, that's the balance that will be reported to the credit bureaus and included in your credit score.
 On a credit card with a $2,000 credit limit, your utilization would be at 60%, which is pretty high.

 How Multiple Payments Can Lower Your Credit Utilization